-- SecurityMode MUST have the SMB2_NEGOTIATE_SIGNING_ENABLED bit set. - If RequireMessageSigning is TRUE, the server MUST also set SMB2 NEGOTIATE SIGNING REQUIRED in the SecurityMode. - DialectRevision MUST be set to 0x02FF. - ServerGuid is set to the global ServerGuid value. - The Capabilities field MUST be set to a combination of zero or more of the following bit values, as specified in section 2.2.4: - SMB2_GLOBAL_CAP_DFS if the server supports the Distributed File System. - SMB2 GLOBAL CAP LEASING if the server supports leasing. - SMB2 GLOBAL CAP LARGE MTU if Connection.SupportsMultiCredit is TRUE. - MaxTransactSize is set to the maximum buffer size <220>, in bytes, that the server will accept on this connection for QUERY_INFO, QUERY_DIRECTORY, SET_INFO, and CHANGE_NOTIFY operations.
+- SecurityMode MUST have the SMB2_NEGOTIATE_SIGNING_ENABLED bit set. - If RequireMessageSigning is TRUE, the server MUST also set SMB2_NEGOTIATE_SIGNING_REQUIRED in the SecurityMode.

+- DialectRevision MUST be set to 0x02FF. - ServerGuid is set to the global ServerGuid value. - The Capabilities field MUST be set to a combination of zero or more of the following bit values, as specified in section 2.2.4: - SMB2_GLOBAL_CAP_DFS if the server supports the Distributed File System. - SMB2_GLOBAL_CAP_LEASING if the server supports leasing. - SMB2_GLOBAL_CAP_LARGE_MTU if Connection.SupportsMultiCredit is TRUE. - MaxTransactSize is set to the maximum buffer size, in bytes, that the server will accept on this connection for QUERY_INFO, QUERY_DIRECTORY, SET_INFO, and CHANGE_NOTIFY operations.
 This field is applicable only for buffers sent by the client in SET_INFO requests, or returned from the server in QUERY_INFO, QUERY_DIRECTORY, and CHANGE_NOTIFY responses.
+This value SHOULD<222> be greater than or equal to 65536.
 Connection.MaxTransactSize MUST be set to MaxTransactSize. - MaxReadSize is set to the maximum size, in bytes, of the Length in an SMB2 READ Request (2.2.19) that the server will accept on the transport that established this connection.
+This value SHOULD<223> be greater than or equal to 65536.
 Connection.MaxReadSize MUST be set to MaxReadSize. - MaxWriteSize is set to the maximum size, in bytes, of the Length in an SMB2 Write Request (2.2.21) that the server will accept on the transport that established this connection.
-Connection.MaxWriteSize MUST be set to MaxWriteSize. - SystemTime is set to the current time, in FILETIME format as specified in [MS-DTYP] section 2.3.3. - ServerStartTime is set to the global ServerStartTime value. - SecurityBufferOffset is set to the offset to the Buffer field in the response, in bytes, from the beginning of the SMB2 header. - SecurityBufferLength is set to the length of the data being returned in the Buffer field.

-Buffer is filled with a GSS token, generated as follows.
+This value SHOULD<224> be greater than or equal to 65536.
+Connection.MaxWriteSize MUST be set to MaxWriteSize. - SystemTime is set to the current time, in FILETIME format as specified in [MS-DTYP] section 2.3.3. - ServerStartTime is set to the global ServerStartTime value. - SecurityBufferOffset is set to the offset to the Buffer field in the response, in bytes, from the beginning of the SMB2 header. - SecurityBufferLength is set to the length of the data being returned in the Buffer field. - Buffer is filled with a GSS token, generated as follows.
 Alternatively, an empty Buffer MAY be returned, which elicits client-initiated authentication with an authentication protocol of the client's choice.